-Restricted cash is an amount of cash deposited with a bank in conjunction with a borrowing from the bank.
+Restricted cash is an amount of cash deposited with a bank in conjunction with a borrowing from the bank and letter of guarantee.
 Restriction on the use of such cash and the interest earned thereon is imposed by the bank and remains effective throughout the term of the bank borrowing.
-The cash restricted for use longer than one year is classified as non-current assets in the consolidated balance sheets.
+The cash restricted for use longer than one year is classified as non-current assets in the Consolidated Balance Sheets.